mdxe/CharlesSchwab-ScrapeStockPositions/README.md

 # Get Charles Schwab's Positions

-Get your current stock positions from Charles Schwab along with current price and your cost basis.
+Get your current stock positions from Charles Schwab along with current price and your cost basis by scraping Charles Schwab's website using Selenium.
 Heavily inspired from https://github.com/bakerqb/CharlesSchwab2.0.

 ## Installation

-After cloning this repo, you may have an incorrect version of the chromedriver, go to https://chromedriver.chromium.org/downloads to download the correct version and replace the one in this repo.
+After cloning this repo, you may need to update the chromedriver to match your Chrome/Chromium version, go to https://chromedriver.chromium.org/downloads to download the correct version and replace the one in this repo.

 ## Usage